ojaksch/MiSTer_tty2tft/doc/README.md

 | ORANGE      | 0xFD20 | 64800 | 255, 165,   0 |
 | GREENYELLOW | 0xAFE5 | 45029 | 173, 255,  41 |
 | PINK        | 0xFC18 | 64536 | 255, 130, 198 |

 ---

+# Initial Animation

+When tty2tft has finished booting, it is showing my version of an animation plus some text, IP address and version.
+If you want to use your own animation, just follow the hints in the [documentation](https://github.com/ojaksch/MiSTer_tty2tft/blob/main/doc/README.md#mjpeg]documentation), save your MPJEG as "000-arcade.mjpeg" to SD overwriting my original one and change the 6th line of wifi.txt from ORG to OWN, which disables additional text output over your video after playing.

+---